VimsecAu/kb/m365/baselines/exo.md

 Microsoft Defender for Office 365 includes link scanning capabilities.
 Using Microsoft Defender is not strictly required for this purpose;
 any product fulfilling the requirements outlined in this baseline policy group may be used.
-If the company uses Microsoft Defender for Office 365 to meet this baseline policy group, see the following policy of the Vimsec M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.
+If the organisation uses Microsoft Defender for Office 365 to meet this baseline policy group, see the following policy of the Vimsec M365 Security Configuration Baseline for Defender for Office 365 for additional guidance.

 - [MS.DEFENDER.1.3v1 \| Vimsec M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender13v1).
   - All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.